malcolmlett/malcolmlett.github.io/Human-Phenomena.md

 * Let's call this "Meta-Learning"

 Inhibiting thoughts: I have a learned habit of turning on the tap too early while brushing my teeth.
 I consciously counteract this my noticing that I have turned it on too soon, turning it off, and then holding onto a thought that counteracts the ongoing desire to turn it back on.
 In my case, I can actually still feel the ongoing impulse or urge, but it's not via the Conscious Feedback loop - more like a different sense.
 So it probably doesn't emit any further events into WM.
 Mind you, in this case, it probably never made it into WM in the first place.
 Not until I noticed I'd done an action I didn't want to do.
-* Processors can emit events that are subsequently used to counteract or attenuate events from other processors.
+* Design conclusion: Processors can emit events that are subsequently used to counteract or attenuate events from other processors.

 ## The Double-checking Brain
 Our brain doesn't just produce a result and then act on it.
 It is continually double checking itself.